 Having a mixture of butter, eggs, milk and yoghurt (or sour cream, milk kefir, or buttermilk) will result in a moist muffin.
 However, it is also crucial to not overmix the muffin batter and to not overbake the muffin batter.

-The secret behind tall bakery-style muffins is a fresh leavening agent (be it baking soda or baking powder), a just mixed muffin batter and a hot oven.
+The secret behind tall bakery-style muffins is a fresh leavening agent (be it baking soda or baking powder), a just mixed muffin batter, and a hot oven.
 The hot oven at the beginning of the baking really kicks the baking powder or baking soda into action resulting in a beautifully tall muffin.

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
-If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!
+If you want more recipes, subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

-📖 Recipe
+Recipe Card

 Triple Chocolate Muffins